ACJ’s campus at Taramani, Chennai, has a built-up area of 80,000 sq ft. and comprises the college and the residential blocks.

 With its diversity, liveliness, educational and developmental resources and cultural traditions, Chennai provides students of journalism with a vast laboratory to explore and test their skills.

-The location gives the campus the unique advantage of being insulated from the din and bustle of the metropolis and yet just a fifteen minute metro train-ride away from its nerve centre.
+The location gives the campus the unique advantage of being insulated from the din and bustle of the metropolis and yet just a 15-minute metro train-ride away from its nerve centre.

-The campus is ecologically friendly with solar power panels generating a significant part of the electricity consumed.
+The campus is ecologically friendly with solar power panels generating the major part of the electricity consumed.

 The waste generated in the accommodation and canteen is segregated and the organic waste is composted into manure for the plants on the campus.